Consumer_Finance - Bankruptcy

 Eliminate certain rights of creditors holding debt that is secured.
-A “secured debt” is a loan that you agree to pay and guarantee the debt by puting something in place of the debt, like your house or car.
-If you have secured debts, you have to decide whether to continue to pay on the debt (reaffirmation), pay the market value of the item (redemption) or return the secured item to the creditor.
+A “secured debt” is a loan that you agree to pay.
+The debt is guaranteed by puting something in place of the debt, like your house or car.
+If you have secured debts, you have to decide from the following: 1. continue to pay on the debt (reaffirmation) 2. pay the market value of the item (redemption) or 3. return the secured item to the creditor.

 Discharge certain types of debt including child and spousal support, most student loans, court restitution orders and fines, and some taxes.